Rio and Anton Ferdinand have expressed their

 "In the coming months there will be ongoing discussions, we are sure, on finding a way forward.
 We intend to participate in these discussions, along with numerous other current and ex professionals of all races, from the grass roots upwards, across the football community as a whole.

-"On the issue of Kick it Out, we would like to go on record to say what fantastic work they have done in the past regarding education and awareness.
+"On the issue of Kick it Out, we would like to go on record to say

 "However, times change and organisations need to change with them.
 We are more than happy to join the discussion, privately, to make Kick it Out more relevant in its fight to stamp out racism in football.